1. Latency Is Becoming the New Intelligence

 Decode changes the timescale.

-The GPU repeatedly executes:
+The GPU repeatedly cycles through:

 launch → load → compute → store → synchronize